belangeo/cecilia5/doc-en/source/src/configuration/midi-osc.rst

 To assign OSC controller to a *Range Slider*, you must **Double-Click** one time on the left part of the parameter label to create a connection with the minimum value and **Double-Click** another time on the right part of the label to create the connection with the maximum value.

+Sliders in the sampler window can also be assigned to OSC messages.

 Please be aware that activating an OSC connection will automatically disable the previons MIDI connection related to the chosen parameter.